 We're currently hiring staff in most program areas.
 Check out our Job Opportunities page for more details and apply for a job at your earliest convenience.

-Email Meg and Peter Kassen.
-Peter and Meg are camp's Owners and Directors, and would be happy to answer any questions that you may have.
+Questions?
+Email Meg and Peter Kassen, camp's owner/directors; they'll be happy to answer any questions that you have.

 How much time off do I get?

-Hidden Valley is generous in the personal time we provide to staff, as it is important to us that staff members get ample rest to provide their campers with the best supervision possible.
+Hidden Valley is generous in the personal time we provide to counselors, as it's important that staff members get ample rest to provide their campers with the best supervision possible.
 Staff members get two hours off a day, as well as approximately every other night and one day off per week.
 Nights off begin around 6pm and you're due back at 7:30am the next morning.
 Days off are 36 hours: 6pm to 7:30am not the next day, but the day after.